 Interest expense.
-Interest expense consists of interest in respect of our indebtedness under the Successor Credit Agreement, which was entered into in connection with the Business Combination and amended in February 2020, and the Amended Credit Agreement, which replaced the Successor Credit Agreement in February 2021.
+Interest expense consists of interest in respect of our indebtedness under the Amended Credit Agreement.

 Change in fair value of tax receivable liability.
 This amount represents the change in fair value of the tax receivable agreement liability.
 The TRA liability is carried at fair value; so, any change to the valuation of this liability is recognized through this line in other expense.
 The change in fair value can result from the redemption or exchange of Post-Merger Repay Units for Class A common stock of Repay Holdings Corporation, or through accretion of the discounted fair value of the expected future cash payments.